Tyimurr/MonkMistBar/README.md

 Note: While the initial setup requires a bit more effort to configure, it performs significantly better and offers much more stability.

-Thank you for all your support over the years!
+Thank you for all your support!

 Download ArcUI: https://www.curseforge.com/wow/addons/arc-ui